 - Abandoned Cook Islands Sheraton may open 30 years late (Hotel Management 2016)

-- Curse of the Cook Islands – and a chance to turn derelict hotel into a tourist hotspot
+- Curse of the Cook Islands – and a chance to turn a derelict hotel into a tourist hotspot

 (The Guardian 2017)

-Other Rarotonga Activities
+Other Rarotonga activities

 Rarotonga is a tropical paradise in the Cook Islands, a group of South Pacific Islands that are about halfway between New Zealand and Hawaii.
 Watersports, hiking, adventure, or relaxation, Rarotonga has it all.
 The snorkelling around the island is fantastic.
+Plus, there are plenty of other fun things to see and do in Rarotonga.

 If you enjoyed this story, please share it on Pinterest: